 OK, you have been finished installation Proxmox VE 3.4 on your server or computer, here I will show you how to remote or access Proxmox administration page from client, here I use Windows client.

 Because proxmox using a SSL, you must type https, no http. https://192.168.200.82:8006

 Proxmox use 8006 for the port number, so add the port number after the IP address or domain.

 If you have a domain/subdomain already pointed to the IP, you can use it, here I use my subdomain pve.tuxcyber.com so the full url is https://pve.tuxcyber.com:8006 and I use chrome for the browser.

 You will warned because the ssl cert is invalid, press Advanced and then Processed to pve.tuxcyber.com (unsafe).

 Insert root for Username, and the password you have set at the installation before.
 Then press Login.

-Because I do not have subscription, the warning is appear, just press OK.
+Because I do not have a subscription, the warning appears, just press OK.

 Finally, this is Proxmox Administration Page.